Keerthivarman-S-D/IOT_ROS2_URDF/doc/userdoc.rst

 .. _ros2_control_demos_example_8_userdoc:

 ********************************************************************************
-Example 8: Industrial Robots with an exposed transmission interface
+Industrial Robots with an exposed transmission interface
 ********************************************************************************

 *RRBot*, or ''Revolute-Revolute Manipulator Robot'', is a simple 3-linkage, 2-joint arm that we will use to demonstrate various features.